celestiaorg/celestia-node/docs/adr/adr-012-daser-parallelization.md

 ## Context

 DAS is the process of verifying the availability of block data by sampling chunks or shares of those blocks.
-The `das` package implements an engine to continuously ensure the availability of the chain's block data via the `Availability` interface.
+The `das` package implements an engine to ensure the availability of the chain's block data via the `Availability` interface.
 Verifying the availability of block data is a priority functionality for celestia-node.
 Its performance could benefit significantly from parallelization optimisation to make it able to fully utilise network bandwidth.

 ## Previous approach